fabbiocrux/CI12/content/sessions/02-experimental-protocols/_index.md

 + Have a first mental models of the research journey.
++ Have the compentence to design and dploy a research protocol.
 + First introduction to the structure of a scientific paper.
-+ Establishment of a first research conceptualization.
-+ Have the compentence to design and dploy a research protocol.

 ## Timming